willstepp/writings/hunger/hunger.md

 Mika did know what to say.
 It was true he had left her for those weeks he was gone.
 He had not anticipated that others would resent the fact his mother still partook of the food that her son was not around to help hunt.
 Ama did not seem to blame him.
 Even now her eyes were filled with a kind of pity, though she did not come over.

-I try.
+I do try.

-Who gave you the right to leave her?
-She depends on you boy.
+Who gave you the right?
+She depends on you.
 She has skills and she contributes to the village but this is the bad time, the time of survival.
 And it is they duty of every able man and boy to join the hunt.
-This is as Kulsathee has decreed it.
+This is just as Kulsathee has decreed it.
+But you are unique.
+You are special.
+The rules do not apply to you.

 I have rejoined the hunt.
 We failed this trip.
 I don’t have rations.
 Or I would help.